-Best Beach Chairs UK 2024
+Best Beach Chairs UK 2025

 We’ve looked through the best beach chairs available in the UK and selected our top picks to review.
-The beach chairs can be separated into two distinct design styles — front folding and crossbar.
+The beach chairs can be separated into two distinct design styles: front folding and crossbar.
 The chairs we selected are deliberately a combination of these styles as what will suit you best depends on your intended use and what works for your body.
 We tested these chairs by walking with them, and by sitting in them for hours on sand, pebbles and grass.
 Comprehensive reviews of each product can be accessed via the ‘Read Full Review’ buttons below, or you can watch our beach chair video review.
 Looking for some fun at the beach?
 Check out our list of the best inflatable kayaks.

 Beach Chair Reviews